Exabyte-io/documentation/docs/tutorials/ml/train-ml-model.md

 We consider the [Electronic Band Gap](../../properties-directory/non-scalar/band-gaps.md) in the present example, however the general approach can work for many different properties.

 For the sake of the present tutorial example, we will consider the following stochiometric combinations of the elements silicon (Si) and germanium (Ge) to train our ML model for predicting the band-gap.
-These structures all contain a total of 16 atoms, and can be generated through the help of [combinatorial sets](../../materials-designer/header-menu/advanced/combinatorial-set.md) via [Materials Designer](../../materials-designer/overview.md).
+These structures all contain a total of 16 atoms, in the form of a 2x2x2 [supercell](../../materials-designer/header-menu/advanced/supercell.md) of the cubic-diamond primitive unit cell, and can be generated through the help of [combinatorial sets](../../materials-designer/header-menu/advanced/combinatorial-set.md) via [Materials Designer](../../materials-designer/overview.md).

 - Ge16
 - Si2 Ge14